san-diego-tech-conference/SD_Tech_Conference/_pages/home.md

 ---
-layout: home
+layout: page
-title: "UCSD Computing & Data Sciences Undergraduate Conference"
+title: "Welcome"
 permalink: /
-header:
-  overlay_image: "/assets/images/ucsd_banner.jpg"
-  caption: "Welcome to the UCSD Computing & Data Sciences Undergraduate Conference"
 ---

+# Welcome to the UCSD Computing & Data Sciences Undergraduate Conference 🎉

+**An opportunity for undergrads to publish and present research, projects, and ideas.**

 ## 📅 Important Dates
 - **Application Deadline:** May 3, 2025
 - **Final Submission:** August 29, 2025
 - **Conference Date:** Early Fall Quarter 2025

-## ✨ Why Participate?
+## 🎤 Why Participate?
 - **Be published!** Get your work out there.
 - **Practice public speaking** in a low-stakes environment.
 - **Meet fellow researchers and industry professionals.**

 [Submit Your Proposal](YOUR_GOOGLE_FORM_LINK)

+---
 For more details, contact us at [contact@ucsdcdsconf.com](mailto:contact@ucsdcdsconf.com).